AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 QuadUncurry[f_][x_] := f[QuadFst@x, QuadSnd@x]
 ```

+As it turned out, this pairing function ended up not being useful for this post, but I made it as part of this project and its relevant and interesting, so I decided to keep it in this post anyway, but it won't be appearing beyond this point.

 <a name="headingRec"></a>
 ## Recursive Types and Recursion

 Our recursive types will simply be iterated polynomial functors.
 I explained this in detail in my last post, so I'll be brief here.
-For example, binary trees are just F = X ↦ 1 + X × X iterated over and over.
+As an example, binary trees are just F = X ↦ 1 + X × X iterated over and over.
 Since F[ℕ] ≅ ℕ, we can collapse an arbitrary number of iterations so long as the base case is itself isomorphic to ℕ. So BinTree = F[BinTree] ≅ ℕ, and an explicit construction of this and related isomorphisms is detailed in my previous post.
 Here are some basic combinators for manipulating ℕ as a binary tree;

 ```mathematica
 branch[l_, r_] := CantorPair[l, r] + 1